-This is a much misunderstood portion of Scripture.
-Many relate it to a future prince and the people of the prince and come up with all sorts of interesting ideas.
+This is a much-misunderstood portion of Scripture.
+Many relate it to a prince and people of the prince in the future, coming up with all sorts of interesting ideas.
 But what is this verse really talking about?

 To begin, let's look at the verse in question.
 "Then after sixty-two weeks the Messiah will be cut off and have nothing, and the people of the prince who is to come will destroy the city and the sanctuary.
 And its end will come with a flood; even to the end there will be war; desolations are determined [NAS].

-In order to discover who this prince is [and therefore who his people are], we will have to gather clues from the context.
-If we know what time these things will happen then we can search for a qualifying 'prince'.
+To discover who this prince is [and, therefore, who the people of the prince are], we will have to gather clues from the context.
+If we know when these things will happen, then we can search for a qualifying 'prince.'

-The surrounding verses hold many clues; however, a major clue is found right here in verse 26.
+The surrounding verses hold many clues; however, a major clue is found in verse 26.
 We are told that "the Messiah will be cut off" shortly before the "people of the prince" come.
-To what is this key phrase referring?
+To what is this crucial phrase referring?

 In Psalm 37:9 it says, "For evildoers will be cut off, but those who wait for the Lord, they will inherit the land [NAS].
 Again, being cut off speaks of total destruction.

-Since the "people of the prince" come shortly after the crucifixion, we must look in that time frame to discover who they were and who the prince was.
+Since the "people of the prince" come shortly after the crucifixion, we must look at that time frame to discover who they were and the prince.
 What will the "people of the prince" do?
-They "will destroy the city [Jerusalem] and the sanctuary".
+They "will destroy the city [Jerusalem] and the sanctuary."

 Jesus died about AD 30.
-Was Jerusalem and the temple destroyed shortly thereafter?
+Were Jerusalem and the temple destroyed shortly after that?
 And if so, by whom?

 That leaves us with two possible choices for the prince.
 Nero, the emperor who sent the Roman